 Under Alaska law as applied to the Company, any individual may simultaneously hold more than one officer position, except that the positions of president and secretary must be held by separate individuals.
-During 2013 and up through the Record Date, the positions of Chairman of the Board and President were held by separate individuals, i.e., Messrs.
+During 2014 and up through the Record Date, the positions of Chairman of the Board and President were held by separate individuals, i.e., Messrs.
 Brett and Duncan, respectively.
-The position of Secretary was held by Mr. Pounds during 2013 through the record date.
-Mr. Lowber was the Treasurer during 2013 and Tom Chesterman was the Treasurer from January 1, 2014 through the Record Date.
+The position of Secretary was held by Mr. Pounds during 2014 through the Record Date.
+Tom Chesterman was the Treasurer during 2014 through the Record Date.
 Furthermore, during that time period the positions of Chairman of the Board and Chief Executive Officer for the Company were held by separate individuals, i.e., Messrs.
 Brett and Duncan, respectively.